3-year-old boy killed, several others hurt in Lowell fire

-LOWELL, MA (WHDH) – A three-year-old boy was killed Friday morning when massive blaze ripped through a multi-family home in Lowell.
+LOWELL, MA (WHDH) - A 3-year-old boy was killed Friday morning when a massive fire ripped through a multi-family home in Lowell.

 Officials said the boy was in a back bedroom on the second floor of the home when the fire broke out.
 They said firefighters struggled to get to him because the flames were said to be too intense.